 Installation of this piece requires two large, identical speakers at around head height, facing slightly away from each other.

-Elkatone rotary amplifier, media player, lamp inserted into body of amp, timer switch
+Elkatone brand rotary amplifier, media player, lamp inserted into body of rotary horn compartment, timer switch

-In an isolated context, the amplifier installed on its own, it and its lamp are to be plugged into a Tapo P100 Wifi timer switched programmed to outline the opening hours of the space, with blocks of an equal defined duration alternating on and off.
+As a standalone work, it and its lamp are to be plugged into a Tapo P100 Wifi timer switch programmed to outline the opening hours of the space, with blocks of an equal defined duration alternating on and off.
 Its rotary mechanism pedal is to be set to the fastest increment of the 'slow' setting.
 A media player attached to a separate power source loops a mono track of a duration longer than the length of one of these time blocks.
-The track is therefore never revealed in full.
+The track is never revealed in full.

 flute, clarinet, soprano saxophone, piano, electric piano (or 2 electric pianos), 2 violins, viola, double bass, playback